exasol/project-keeper/doc/design.md

 `dsn~reading-project-dependencies~1`

 For reading the project's dependencies we decided to use the maven `ProjectBuilder`.
-Maven injects this object to the main class of this maven plugin.
+Maven injects this object into the main class of PK maven plugin.
 In contrast to simply instantiating it, this approach introduces coupling and makes unit tests impossible.
-For that reason in the future we might want to move the dependency discovery into a dedicated maven plugin and call it via exec.
+For that reason in the future, we might want to move the dependency discovery into a dedicated maven plugin and call it via `mvn exec` command.

 Unit testing is not possible since `ProjectBuilder` needs to be injected by maven.